 10.4.3.2.
-Blood Samples for Pharmacogenetic Evaluations
+Whole Blood Samples for Pharmacogenetic Evaluations

 There is growing evidence that genetic variation may impact a patient's response to therapy.
 Variable response to therapy may be due to genetic determinants that impact drug absorption, distribution, metabolism, and excretion, the mechanism of action of the drug, the disease etiology and/or the molecular subtype of the disease being treated.
-Therefore, where local regulations and ERBs allow, a blood sample will be collected for pharmacogenetic analysis.

-Where local regulations and ERBs allow, a blood sample will be collected for pharmacogenetic analysis (refer to Attachment 1).
-Samples may be genotyped and analyses may be performed to evaluate a genetic association with response to LY2835219.
+Where local regulations and ERBs allow, a whole blood sample will be collected for pharmacogenetic analysis (refer to Attachment 1).
+Samples may be genotyped and analyses may be performed to evaluate a genetic association with response to abemaciclib.
 These investigations may be limited to a focused candidate gene study or, if appropriate, genome-wide analysis may be performed to identify regions of the genome associated with the variability observed in drug response.
 The pharmacogenetic biomarker samples will only be used for investigations related to disease and drug or class of drugs under study in the context of this clinical program.
 They will not be used for broad exploratory unspecified disease or population genetic analysis.

-The samples will be coded with the patient number and stored for up to a maximum 15 years after the last patient visit for the study at a facility selected by the sponsor.
+The samples will be coded with the patient number and stored for up to a maximum 15 years unless otherwise determined by government or local law after the last patient visit for the study at a facility selected by the sponsor.
 The samples and any data generated from them can only be linked back to the patient by investigator site personnel.
 The duration allows the sponsor to respond to regulatory requests related to the study drug.